 I enjoyed singing so much that when I arrived back in London, I would sit in on Jo’s gigs and sing a tune or two.

 But my music education began in earnest, when I began running the Jazz Talent Jam – a monthly jam session for advanced jazz players.
 We had a packed house each month and the house band was always top notch.
-People like Guy Barker, Gary Husband, Robert Mitchell, Mike Mondesir, Jim Mullen and so many more amazing British jazz musicians joined the house band each month to create an evening London had never seen before – a jam session featuring literally the best British musicians on the scene.
+People like Guy Barker, Gary Husband, Robert Mitchell, Mike Mondesir, Jim Mullen, Anita Wardell, and so many more amazing British jazz musicians joined the house band each month to create an evening London had never seen before – a jam session featuring literally the best British musicians on the scene.
 That’s when I began singing in earnest.

 Now, music has taken me across Europe and the UK singing at festivals and clubs.
 My debut album topped the iTunes Jazz Chart when it was released.
 And I’ve had the opportunity to meet so many amazing people.